morgangraphics/simple-webapp-or-service-with-lets-encrypt/README.md

     ![None Of The Above](./images/none-of-the-above.png)

-1. Follow the instructions for installing cerbot for your OS.
-Once you have Certbot installed proceed to the next step
+1. Follow the instructions for installing Certbot for your OS.
+Once you have installed proceed to the next step

 1. If this is your first time running Certbot.
 Register your account by replacing `<MY_EMAIL_ADDRESS@MAIL.COM>` below with your real email address